dotnsf/nodejsAmazonShop/README.md

 ## Load sample

-- Login to IBM Cloud, and create IBM Cloudant service instance.
+- Login to IBM Cloud, and create IBM Cloudant service instance, if you don't have one yet.

 - Check your connection credentials of IBM Cloudant.
 You need username and password later.